 If you’re doing some outdoor adventuring (or just looking to cop some of that outdoor adventurer style), you’re going to want one of the best paracord bracelets to go with your hiking pack, socks and boots.
-Made from military-grade nylon, paracord bracelets offer hikers, adventurers and travelers an easy way to keep a compact survival emergency kit right on their wrists.
+Made from military-grade nylon, a paracord bracelet offers hikers, adventurers and travelers an easy way to keep a compact survival emergency kit right on their wrists.

-We love a good men’s bracelet here at SPY, but paracord bracelets make for especially great fashion accessories.
-Urban trendsetters have made these EDC accessories something of a cross between streetwear and fashion statement.
+We love a good bracelet for men here at SPY, but a paracord bracelet makes for especially great fashion accessories.
+Urban trendsetters have made these everyday carry (EDC) accessories something of a cross between streetwear and fashion statement.

-Keep scrolling to see our favorite paracord bracelets for sale right now, plust everything you need to know about this EDC essential.
+Keep scrolling to see our favorite paracord bracelets for sale right now, plus everything you need to know about this EDC essential.

-Some of the best paracord bracelets go even farther than just the rope and include other survival tools in the bracelet, such as compasses, fishing hooks, fire starters, emergency knives and whistles and more.
+Some of the best paracord bracelets go even farther and include other survival tools, such as compasses, fishing hooks, fire starters, emergency knives, whistles and more.

-For all the other times when you’re hopefully not having a survival emergency, you can use your paracord bracelet for fashion reasons or simply as an upgraded, comparably sturdy, more spacious carabiner to hang things from packs, tents and trees.
+For all the other times when you’re hopefully not having a survival emergency, you can use your paracord bracelet for style points or simply as an upgraded, comparably sturdy, more spacious carabiner to hang things from packs, tents and trees.

-Ultimately, whether you just have a plain paracord rope bracelet or one with more bells and whistles, the fact you can easily carry an essential survival tool just by slipping it over your wrist makes paracord bracelets an extremely useful and convenient tool to bring outdoors.
+Ultimately, whether you have a plain paracord bracelet or one with more bells and whistles, the fact you can easily carry an essential survival tool just by slipping it over your wrist makes paracord bracelets an extremely convenient tool to bring outdoors.

-Most paracord bracelets are similarly designed and they more or less follow the same blueprint.
+Most paracord bracelets more or less follow the same blueprint.
 They typically use a simple hook and rope setup or a buckle to close the bracelet around your wrist.
-The paracord rope itself ranges from thick to thin, depending on how much weight you may need the rope to accommodate, and good paracord bracelets will often use paracord certified to a certain weight, e.g. a 550-pound paracord rope, which could support weight up to 550 pounds.
+The paracord rope itself ranges from thick to thin, depending on how much weight you want the rope to accommodate (bracelets will often use paracord certified to a certain weight, e.g. a 550-pound paracord rope, which could support weight up to 550 pounds).

 1. A2S Protection Paracord Bracelet

-This two-pack of paracord bracelets by A2S Protection is a great middle-of-the-line option, as it offers a few tools such as a flint and fire starter, whistle, compass and emergency scraper knife, but remains simple and compact.
+This two-pack of paracord bracelets by A2S Protection is a great middle-of-the-line option, as it offers a few tools such as a flint and fire starter and a whistle and compass, but remains simple and compact.

-Also, any paracord bracelet with a flint and fire starter could mess with the compass due to the iron in the starter.
-Just make sure to unbuckle the bracelet before reading the compass to be certain you’re getting accurate readings.
+Just be aware that any paracord bracelet with a flint and fire starter could mess with the compass due to the iron in the starter.
+Unbuckle the bracelet before reading the compass to be certain you’re getting accurate readings.

 BEST FOR SURVIVAL